-Light sensor is a photoelectric device.
+The light sensor is a photoelectric device.
 This sensor detects and converts the brightness or luminescence of light or photon into an electrical signal.

-There are three types of light sensor.
+There are three types of the light sensor.

-- Photoresistor or Light Dependent Resistor (LDR)
+- A Photoresistor or Light Dependent Resistor (LDR)

 7. Vibration Sensor